marekbujko/rgb-binary-clock/README.md

 Understanding color combinations lets you read the time visually.

-The **LEDs**, starting from the first one, represent binary values: 1, 2, 4, 8, 16, 32 for minutes and seconds.
+The **LEDs**, starting from the first (top) one, represent binary values: 1, 2, 4, 8, 16, 32 for minutes and seconds.

 Hours start from the **3rd LED**: 1, 2, 4, 8.